nbittich/adana/README.md

 ### Functions

-Function can be declared inline or as a block, with the exception of anonymous function parameters that cannot be inlined (yet).
-In case of a function parameter, you either assign the function to a variable or you use an anymous function block.
+The function can be declared inline or as a block, except for anonymous function parameters that cannot be inlined (yet).
+In the case of a function parameter, you either assign the function to a variable or use an anonymous function block.

-Parameters cannot be modified within a function. if you want to update something, you have to return it and reassign.
+Parameters cannot be modified within a function. if you want to update something, you have to return it and reassign it.

 ```python
 # no parameters